TypedAssistant/TypedAssistant/README.md

 Please note that the repository should be initially empty unless you have already been through the setup process.
 When the add-on is first run, it will initialize the repository with template code.
 If the repository has been initialized before, the add-on will use those existing files, keeping everything in sync.

-### GitHub webhooks

-By default, the add-on will poll the provided GitHub repo for changes every 30 seconds (configurable in process.tsx).
-However, we can instead provide an external URL (e.g. the Nabu Casa remote access URL) in the add-on configuration page.
-When provided, the add-on will automatically setup a webhook for the given repo, so that when you push changes to it, they will be pulled and loaded automatically.

 ## SSHing into docker

-- We can use the [SSH & Web Tunnel](/https://community.home-assistant.io/t/home-assistant-community-add-on-ssh-web-terminal/33820) to find our docker container and ssh into it
+- We can use the [SSH & Web Tunnel](https://community.home-assistant.io/t/home-assistant-community-add-on-ssh-web-terminal/33820) to find our docker container and ssh into it
   - Once installed, open the Terminal add-on and run `docker ps | grep TypedAssistant`.
 Hopefully an entry should appear.
 If not, make sure the TypedAssistant add-on is installed and running.
   - Run `docker exec -it <docker id from previous command> /bin/bash`.
 You should now be inside the docker container.